 If you’re interested in a San Francisco Bay area tummy tuck, Elite Transformations is here to help.
 Dr. Orna Fisher is a board-certified plastic surgeon skilled in a variety of tummy tuck (abdominoplasty) procedures.
 Learn more about tummy tucks, or contact us today to schedule your consultation!

-Abdominoplasty or “tummy tuck” is a cosmetic surgery that helps tighten and flatten the abdomen by removing excess skin and fat.
-The abdominal muscles get tightened down the middle, this helps to give the abdomen a flatter, leaner appearance.
-This procedure has one of the highest satisfaction rates of all plastic surgeries.
+A “tummy tuck”, or abdominoplasty, is a cosmetic surgery that helps tighten and flatten the abdomen by removing excess skin and fat.
+The abdominal muscles get tightened down the middle.
+This helps to give the abdomen a flatter, leaner appearance.
+This procedure has one of the highest satisfaction rates of all plastic surgery procedures.

-If you are considering abdominoplasty surgery first ask yourself the following questions:
+If you are considering a tummy tuck in the San Francisco Bay Area, first ask yourself the following questions: